MLB The Show 20: Development

-New features in the game include online modes such as "Showdown" and "Custom Leagues".
+New features in the game included online modes such as "Showdown" and "Custom Leagues".
 "Showdown" is a mode that begins with a player selected in a draft, and it will use in the "Moments" mode.
 The "Custom Leagues" mode is another online-only mode that using the choice of 40-man live MLB roster or create a custom team from the MLB The Show's "Diamond Dynasty" mode.

-Returning favorites "Franchise Mode" (in which the player can take control of any MLB team over the course of several seasons, but with the new customized team and logo creator and franchise relocation option, in which the player will create a team, the team's logo or relocate the team to designated location), "Road to the Show" (in which the user creates a new player and plays out his career through Double-A, Triple-A and the majors), "March To October" (in which the player will select the team for a full MLB season through the regular season, the All-Star Game, the playoffs, and the World Series), and "Moments" (which the user relive and recreate famous moments in MLB history).
+Returning modes included "Franchise Mode" (in which the player can take control of any MLB team over the course of several seasons, but with the new customized team and logo creator and franchise relocation option, in which the player will create a team, the team's logo or relocate the team to designated location), "Road to the Show" (in which the user creates a new player and plays out his career through Double-A, Triple-A and the majors), "March To October" (in which the player will select the team for a full MLB season through the regular season, the All-Star Game, the playoffs, and the World Series), and "Moments" (which the user relive and recreate famous moments in MLB history).

-In addition, the game will feature real-life, fully licensed Minor League Baseball players for the first time ever, unlike in previous games where the real players are not licensed and were replaced with generic players, in conjunction with Scott Spindler and his Ridin Rosters group.
+In addition, the game featured real-life, fully licensed Minor League Baseball players for the first time in the series, unlike in previous games where the real players were not licensed and were replaced with generic players, in conjunction with Scott Spindler and his Ridin Rosters group.

-The game features the new Nike uniforms for the very first time, previous games have formerly used Majestic Athletic as their uniform supplier.
+The game features the new Nike uniforms for the first time, previous games formerly used Majestic Athletic as their uniform supplier.

-The game will now also include real-life and authentic stadium advertisements for the first time, previous games in the series did not include authentic stadium advertisements and replaced it with fake brands.
-Advertisements for Chevrolet, Chick-fil-A, Coca-Cola, Citgo, Delta Air Lines, John Hancock Insurance, PNC Bank, and Wintrust Financial are now seen in these selected stadiums within the game.
+The game also included real-life and authentic stadium advertisements for the first time, previous games in the series did not include authentic stadium advertisements and replaced it with fake brands.
+Advertisements for Chevrolet, Chick-fil-A, Coca-Cola, Citgo, Delta Air Lines, John Hancock Insurance, PNC Bank, and Wintrust Financial could now be seen in these selected stadiums within the game.